kubermatic/docs/content/kubecarrier/master/getting_started/70_api_access.md

     apiGroup: rbac.authorization.k8s.io # <---
 ```

-### Token
+### ServiceAccount

-Token authentication is enabled by default and cannot be deactivated.
+ServiceAccount authentication is enabled by default.

 It allows the use of Kubernetes ServiceAccount tokens to access the KubeCarrier API.
 To use it, just create a ServiceAccount in an Account namespace and add it to the Account.